scarlatti-nz/veva/readme.md

 Prerequisites: Docker 20.10+ and Docker Compose v2 or later.

 1. Create a `.env` file in the project root and supply at least your `OPENAI_API_KEY`.
 The compose file exposes additional optional variables (e.g. DigitalOcean Spaces credentials, Postgres connection settings, `LOG_LEVEL`).
 Defaults are suitable for local development.
+2. Place course material files in `data/cm101` and `data/fruition-23359`.
+These will be uploaded to the Weaviate database when the relay server is started.
-2. Build and start all services:
+3. Build and start all services:

    ```bash
    docker compose up --build